document-intelligence/DI-2022/_pages/cfp.md

 ## UPDATES

+- August 24: With the last link to the recorded videos published and the postmortem notes sent to the committee members, I'm happy to declare mission accomplished for Document Intelligence Workshop @ #KDD2021!
+  - Again I'd like to thank my committee colleagues Doug Burdick, Dave Lewis, Yijuan Lu, Hamid Motahari, and Sandeep Tata for working together to make this happen!
+Also thank you to all the invited speakers, paper reviewers, and KDD workshop organizers for your great contributions!
+  - Now on to the next workshop: we're looking for the next set of organizers to organize DI-2022!
+We're all happy to share our experiences and help in any way we can!
+Please reach out to us!
 - August 20: All slides, videos and recordings are now posted on the [Program](https://document-intelligence.github.io/DI-2021/program/) page!
 - August 15: NEW Zoom link [https://zoom.us/j/95913914492?pwd=RzBtRk9MTXpHdkYwQkptd0Q1d0FiZz09](https://zoom.us/j/95913914492?pwd=RzBtRk9MTXpHdkYwQkptd0Q1d0FiZz09)
 - August 15: WORKSHOP DELAY for 10 minutes due to technical difficulties (KDD sent us WRONG ZOOM PASSWORD)!
 Sorry for the delay and stay tuned!